-Figure 24 shows the cumulative upfront investment required in order to implement all cost effective measures presented for the Cardiff City Region.
-In the high fuel cost scenario, around 80 % of the total investment estimated to 2022 is required to retrofit the building fabric, with the rest covering the cost of changes in systems and appliances and a relatively small contribution from costs relating to introducing behavioural measures.
-In the low fuel cost scenario the potential investment in cost effective measures is almost halved as more costly measures, such as solid wall insulation, are no longer cost effective.
+Figure 22 shows the cumulative upfront investment required in order to implement all cost effective measures presented for the Welsh local authorities.
+In the high fuel cost scenario, around 84 % of the total investment estimated to 2022 is required to retrofit the building fabric, with the rest covering the cost of changes in systems and appliances and a relatively small contribution from costs relating to introducing behavioural measures.
+In the low fuel cost scenario the potential investment in cost effective measures is down to a third of the high fuel cost scenario estimate, as more costly measures, such as solid wall insulation, are no longer cost effective.